 Cleveland Mining (ASX: CDG) is a South American-focused miner with gold and iron ore projects in Brazil, including the Premier Gold Mine, where commercial production recently began.
-Cleveland has an all-star Board of Directors, which includes Don Bailey (former Deputy Mining Director for Rio Tinto and the founding CEO and Chairman of LionOre), Russell Scrimshaw (former Dept. CEO of Fortescue Metal Group Ltd., “FMG”), Jim Williams (former Head of Mining at FMG), David Mendelawitz (former Head of Business Improvement at FMG) and Aaron Finlay (former CFO Mayne Pharma Group Ltd.).
+Cleveland has an all-star Board of Directors, which includes Russell Scrimshaw (former Dept. CEO of Fortescue Metal Group Ltd., “FMG”), Jim Williams (former Head of Mining at FMG) and David Mendelawitz (former Head of Business Improvement at FMG).

 Cleveland Mining Company locks in A$1.4M funding for Brazilian gold mine

 Cleveland Mining Company (ASX: CDG) has secured A$1.4 million in additional funds to support the operational requirements of its flagship Premier Gold Mine in Brazil as it progress towards being cash flow positive.

 The funds came from a large exercise of 4.46 million options totalling $892,000 by managing director David Mendelawitz as well as a short term $500,000 funding facility.

 “The outlook for Cleveland is very positive in 2013 as we optimise and expand operations at the Premier Gold Mine,” Mendelawitz said.

 “Our focus remains on growing the business, while underpinning the existing operations with cash flow from the sale of gold from Premier.”

 Mendelawitz added that recent gold recoveries have been 10‐20% above budget from the gravity circuit while the opening of ore faces has significantly expanded the company’s knowledge of the ore‐body during the last few months of mining.